Telosnex/fonnx/README.md

 ## What is FONNX?
 FONNX is a Flutter library for running ONNX models.
 Flutter, and FONNX, run natively on iOS, Android, Web, Linux, Windows, and macOS.
-FONNX leverages ONNX to provide native acceleration capabilities, from CoreML on iOS, to Android Neural Networks API on Android, to WASM SIMD on Web.
+FONNX leverages [ONNX](https://onnx.ai/) to provide native acceleration capabilities, from CoreML on iOS, to Android Neural Networks API on Android, to WASM SIMD on Web.
-A wide variety of models can be easily converted to ONNX format, including modesl from Pytorch, Tensorflow, and more.
+Most models can be easily converted to ONNX format, including models from Pytorch, Tensorflow, and more.

 ## Getting ONNX Models
 ### HuggingFace